-1. Accounting policies (continued)
+1.0 Accounting policies (continued)

-- i) Stock is held at the lower of cost and net realisable value. - j) Debtors are recognised at their settlement amount, less any provision for nonrecoverability.
-Prepayments are valued at the amount prepaid.
-They have been discounted to the present value of the future cash receipt where such discounting is material. - k) Creditors and provisions are recognised when there is an obligation at the balance sheet date as a result of a past event, it is probable that a transfer of economic benefit will be required in settlement, and the amount of the settlement can be estimated reliably.
+- k) Creditors and provisions are recognised when there is an obligation at the balance sheet date as a result of a past event, it is probable that a transfer of economic benefit will be required in settlement, and the amount of the settlement can be estimated reliably.
 Creditors and provisions are recognised at the amount the charity anticipates it will pay to settle the debt.
-They have been discounted to the present value of the future cash payment where such discounting is material. - I) Cash at bank and in hand represents such accounts and instruments that are available on demand or have a maturity of less than three months from the date of acquisition. - m) Restricted funds are to be used for specific purposes as laid down by the donor.
-Expenditure which meets these criteria is charged to the fund together with a fair allocation of management and support costs. - n) Unrestricted funds are donations and other income receivable or generated for the objects of the charity. - Designated funds are those earmarked by the Board of Trustees for particular purposes.
+They have been discounted to the present value of the future cash payment where such discounting is material. - I) Cash at bank and in hand represents such accounts and instruments that are available on demand or have a maturity of less than three months from the date of acquisition. - m) Restricted funds are to be used for specific purposes as laid down by the giver.
+Expenditure which meets these criteria is charged to the fund together with a fair allocation of management and support costs. - n) Unrestricted funds are gifts and other income receivable or generated for the objects of the charity. - o) Designated funds are those earmarked by the Board of Trustees for particular purposes.
 Whilst such funds are kept separate for administrative purposes, they do not constitute legally separate funds. - p) Expenditure is recognised in the period in which they are incurred.
 Expenditure includes attributable VAT which cannot be recovered.
 The key components of expenditure are staff costs, IT costs and website development costs.
 Expenditure on charitable activities also includes indirect support costs (including governance costs). - q) Governance costs include all costs of compliance with constitutional and statutory requirements, including legal and audit fees and the costs of meetings. - r) The charity operates a defined contribution pension scheme for its staff.
 The assets of The Scheme are held separately from those of the charity in an independently administered fund.
 The pension cost charge represents contributions payable under The Scheme by the charity to the fund.
-The charity has no liability under The Scheme other than for the payment of those contributions. - s) Rental payments under operating leases are charged to the Statement of Financial Activities on a straight-line basis over the term of the lease.
+The charity has no liability under The Scheme other than for the payment of those contributions. - s) Rental payments under operating leases are charged to the Statement of Financial Activities on a straightline basis over the term of the lease.